Ferencvárosi TC–Újpest FC rivalry: 1962-1969: 20-star Ferencváros

-In August 1962 the clubs played an exciting 2–2 draw, where Flórián Albert scored a brace in 26 minutes.
+In August 1962, the clubs played an exciting 2–2 draw, where Flórián Albert scored a brace in 26 minutes.

-In 1963, it was FTC who won their first league title since 1949, after finishing 6 points above MTK, and 7 points above Újpest.
+In 1963, FTC who won their first league title since 1949, finishing six points above MTK, and seven points above Újpest.

 In July 1964, Újpest beat Ferencváros 4‐2 in the highest ever attended game between the two, with 85,000 people cramming into the Népstadion.
-Regardless, Ferencváros won the league, and retained their title, while Újpest had to be satisfied with a 5th-place finish.
+Regardless, Ferencváros won the league, and retained their title, while Újpest had to be satisfied with a fifth-place finish.

-By 1965, the gap between the two clubs seemed to be greatly reduced, as Ferencváros finished runners-up only 3 points above UTE, and also suffered a 2–0 loss to their great rivals in October, thanks to a brace from Béla Kuharszki.
-Ferencváros became the first Hungarian team to win a continental cup, winning the 1965 cup of fair-trade cities. Újpest would attempt to recreate this feat in 1969, but ultimately lost in the final, against Newcastle United.
+By 1965, the gap between the two clubs was greatly reduced, as Ferencváros finished runners up only three points above UTE, and suffered a 2–0 loss in October, thanks to a brace from Béla Kuharszki.
+Ferencváros became the first Hungarian team to win a continental cup, winning the 1965 cup of fair-trade cities. Újpest would attempt to recreate this feat in 1969, but ultimately lost in the final against Newcastle United.

 In 1966, the two teams' flare was put on full display, as the two games they played against each other during the season featured a combined 15 goals.
-In May FTC decimated UTE 5–2 at the Népstadion, in front of 65,000 people.
+In May, FTC decimated UTE 5–2 at the Népstadion, in front of 65,000 people.
 The second game ended 5–3 to Ferencváros.
-The two games featured 9 different goalscorers.
-Ferencváros finished 2nd, 5 points above 4th placed Újpest.
+The two games featured 9 different goal scorers.
+Ferencváros finished second, five points above fourth placed Újpest.